people; and then I go home alone.

 Janis Joplin (American rock singer)

-Co-dependence refers to dependence on the needs or the control of another person.
-It usually involves somebody who places a lower priority on their own needs, while being excessively preoccupied with the needs of others.
-This is often accompanied by low self- esteem, excessive compliance, or control patterns.
+Co-dependence is a highly dependent relationship in which one is helping or tending to the other in order to keep or control them.
+Those in a co-dependent relationship often perpetuate a status quo (e.g. excessive drinking of their partner) so as to remain needed.
+Co-dependence usually involves somebody who places a lower priority on their own needs, while being excessively preoccupied with the needs of others and is often accompanied by low self-esteem, excessive compliance, or control patterns.
 Co-dependence can occur in any type of relationship, including family, work, friendship, and intimate relationships.
-These are asymmetrical relationships, in which one is helping or caring for the other (e.g. an alcoholic partner) in order to keep or control them.
-In other words a co-dependent relationship perpetuates a status quo so as to remain needed.
-If you recognise such patterns in some of your relationships, you do not necessarily need to end them, but it would be healthier for all involved to at least address the issue.
+If you recognise such patterns in some of your relationships, you do not necessarily need to end them, but it would be healthier for all involved to at least address the issue – possibly with professional assistance.

 Are you happy with your level of independence right now?
 If you are not, is there anything you could do to get to where you would like to be?
 If there is, when you will start?